 The DOH Medicaid pharmacy staff responds to member and provider inquiries related to policy.
-The Medicaid's Helpline referred 42 policy related member calls to DOH Medicaid pharmacy staff.
-Calls pertained to lost or stolen prescriptions, vacation overrides, formulary overrides, medical or dental coverage, and questions on identification cards.
+The Medicaid's Helpline referred 20 policy related member calls to DOH Medicaid pharmacy staff.
+Calls pertained to lost or stolen prescriptions, vacation overrides, formulary overrides, dental coverage, and copays.
 Call volume and call reasons are regularly evaluated to determine whether there is a need for provider and/or member education or whether there are systemic issues that warrant policy and/or operational changes.